About Us

 Dani Misiak, LPC

-Practice Manager, Registered Medical Assistant
+Practice Manager, Billing Manager, Registered Medical Assistant

 Mirella “Jasmin” is a bilingual healthcare professional with a Bachelor’s Degree in Healthcare Administration and dual certification as a Registered Medical Assistant (RMA).
 With more than 15 years of experience in outpatient care, practice management, and insurance billing and coding, she brings both clinical and administrative expertise to The Rubin Center.
 Her leadership ensures that every family receives timely support, clear communication, and a seamless experience from the moment they contact the practice to the completion of their visit.